Tips for Solving Re Order Paragraphs

 This can be another sure way of finding a correct sequence of the whole paragraph.
 To get an edge in solving it correctly, you need to take care of the following points:

-Apply knowledge of noun and pronoun: Since the noun (name of person, place, animal or thing) is always followed by a pronoun (words used in place of noun), you should look for the usage of pronoun in the sentence such as he, she, him, they, them etc as such words will convey that something related to a noun has already been referred in the paragraph.
+Apply knowledge of noun and pronoun: Since the noun (name of person, place, animal, or thing) is always followed by a pronoun (words used in place of a noun), you should look for the usage of the pronoun in the sentence such as he, she, him, they, them, etc as such words will convey that something related to a noun has already been referred in the paragraph.

 Use of Articles